Parsifal: Act 1

-Parsifal and Gurnemanz arrive at the Sanctuary of the Grail inside the Castle, where its Knights are just assembling to receive Holy Communion ("Zum letzten Liebesmahle").
-A procession of squires brings the Holy Grail itself in a reliquary to the centre of the hall, while another procession brings Amfortas on his litter to perform the ritual.
-The voice of the retired king Titurel then resounds from a vaulted nook in the background, as if from a tomb, telling his son Amfortas to uncover the Grail and serve his kingly office ("Mein Sohn Amfortas, bist du am Amt?").
-Only through the life-giving power of the sacred chalice and the Saviour's blood contained therein may Titurel himself, now aged and very feeble, live on.
-Upon hearing his father's pleas to reveal the Grail, Amfortas is overcome with shame and suffering ("Wehvolles Erbe, dem ich verfallen").
-He, the chosen guardian of the holiest of relics, has succumbed to sin and lost the Holy Spear, suffering an ever-bleeding wound in the process, a wound inflicted by that very selfsame Spear whose protection had been bestowed upon him, a wound condemning his existence to one of unending torment.
-Declaring himself unworthy of his kingship, Amfortas cries out for forgiveness ("Erbarmen!
-Erbarmen!"), begging the Saviour to end his anguish and give him the only grace capable of putting an end to his misery, the peace of death, but hears only again the same promise once given to him repeated by the Knights and squires: he will one day be redeemed by a pure fool.

-On hearing Amfortas' cry of pain, Parsifal appears to suffer with him, clutching convulsively at his heart.
-The Knights and Titurel urge Amfortas to reveal the Grail ("Enthüllet den Gral!"), and he finally does.
-The dark hall is illuminated by its radiant light and the Knights eat.
-Gurnemanz motions to Parsifal to participate, but he seems entranced and does not.
-Amfortas also does not share in taking communion and, as the ceremony ends, again collapses in agony and is carried away.
-Slowly all the Knights and squires disappear, leaving Parsifal and Gurnemanz alone.
+The voice of the retired king Titurel resounds from a vaulted crypt in the background, demanding that his son Amfortas uncover the Grail and serve his kingly office ("Mein Sohn Amfortas, bist du am Amt?").
+Only through the immortality-conferring power of the sacred chalice and the Saviour's blood contained therein may Titurel himself, now aged and very feeble, live on.
+Amfortas is overcome with shame and suffering ("Wehvolles Erbe, dem ich verfallen").
+He, the chosen guardian of the holiest of relics, has succumbed to sin and lost the Holy Spear, suffering an ever-bleeding wound in the process; uncovering the Grail causes him great pain.
+The young man appears to suffer with him, clutching convulsively at his heart.
+The knights and Titurel urge Amfortas to reveal the Grail ("Enthüllet den Gral!"), and he finally does.
+The dark hall is illuminated by its radiant light and the round table of the knights is miraculously filled with wine and bread.
+Slowly all the knights and squires disappear, leaving Gurnemanz and the youth alone.
 Gurnemanz asks the youth if he has understood what he has seen.
-As Parsifal is unable to answer the question, Gurnemanz dismisses him as just a fool after all and angrily sends him out with a warning to leave the swans in the Grail Kingdom alone.
-A voice from high above repeats the promise: "The pure fool, made knowing by compassion".
+As the boy is unable to answer the question, Gurnemanz dismisses him as just an ordinary fool after all and angrily exiles him from the realm with a warning to let the swans in the Grail Kingdom live in peace.